grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Cassandra set the headphones back into their comfortable position on her ears, and listened for a minute.
 "That's much better.
 It's like the engines are at least not distracting my attention."
 She made some notes on a pad of the settings Hemi had made.

-"You are keeping an eye on radar too, right?"
-Hemi asked.
-"That is actually maybe more important while we are on the surface."
+"You are keeping an eye on radar too, right?
+That is actually maybe more important while we are on the surface."

 "Yup.
 Owen showed me what to look for.
 The radar... has not done anything at all."